ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ attraction for our offspring yet un-
+the Church and State Party.

+; i born that she had for oursei
+We warned Jesse to have nothing to do! anne ae
+Yet a litile

+th the D dey 3 ishe had for our children.
+wi M 1e Demagoguee and *Youug Democ-| 11 ie and all this will have happened.—
+racy, and certain others we could name. ©

+The throbbing beart will be stiffed and
+we shall be at rest.
+Our funeral’ will

 (&gt; We had the pleasure to see Hon.| wind on its way, and prayers will be suid,
 J. S. Pennybaeker formerly a member of| and the grave clods will be tizown in,